Kartoffelsaft/CSS475-Pizzamordle/README.md

 run:
 npm i

 Open your console and get into postgres as the postgres user.
-Ensure your DB has no password, or disable it

-To disable the password requirement for PostgreSQL, you need to modify the pg_hba.conf file to set the authentication method to "trust" for the relevant connections.
-(Should be IPv4 and IPv6 labels under method at the bottom of pg_hba inside of the data folder wherever you have postgres set it from `scram-sha-256` or whatever you have to trust).

-Run our PizzariaDB.txt file

-Run DB_data.txt to populate the DB

-Run the command npm run start
+Run:

+psql -U postgres -c 'DROP DATABASE popularpizza;'
+    psql -U postgres -f PizzariaDB.txt
+    psql -U postgres -f DB_data.txt -d popularpizza

+then run in your Directory where this is stored, with urpassword as your postgres password the following: env PGPASSWORD=urpassword npm run start

 Go to localhost 8000 in your browser.